-- Signal Path Gain: Signal path gain changes can occur during standby, idle, and running states. - Windowing: Changes with respect to windowing can occur during standby, idle, and running states.
-Refer to Multiple Window Readout on page 29 for more information. - Subsampling: Changes of the subsampling mode can occur during standby, idle, and running states.
-Refer to Subsampling on page 30 for more information. - Shutter Mode: The shutter mode can only be changed during standby or idle mode.
+- Frame Rate and Exposure Time: Frame rate and exposure time changes can occur during standby, idle, and running states. - Signal Path Gain: Signal path gain changes can occur during standby, idle, and running states. - Windowing: Changes with respect to windowing can occur during standby, idle, and running states.
+Refer to Multiple Window Readout on page 33 for more information. - Subsampling: Changes of the subsampling mode can occur during standby, idle, and running states.
+Refer to Subsampling on page 34 for more information. - Shutter Mode: The shutter mode can only be changed during standby or idle mode.
 Reconfiguring the shutter mode during running state is not supported.